-Recent studies have shown that the monitoring of SO2 emissions by diffusion tube has raised questions about the limitations and accuracy of this method.
-Craigavon Borough Council has been advised by the University of West England help-desk, that the inaccuracies associated with this method may justify the cessation of any future SO2 monitoring projects using diffusion tubes.
+Recent studies have shown that the monitoring of SO_2 emissions by diffusion tube has raised questions about the limitations and accuracy of this method.
+Craigavon Borough Council has been advised by the University of West England help-desk, that the inaccuracies associated with this method may justify the cessation of any future SO_2 monitoring projects using diffusion tubes.
+Craigavon Borough Council ceased monitoring using SO2 diffusion tubes.

 Tables 3 & 4 in Appendix B, List the results for SO2 diffusion tubes during 2003 and 2004.